Bible Truth Versus SDA Truth: USA and the False Prophet

 Second, is the United States willing or able to enforce a Sunday law upon the entire world?
-The United States has recently spent 8 years in a war in the small and thinly populated nation of Afghanistan trying unsuccessfully to control that nation.
-The United States has yet to capture the most important leader of the terrorists--Osama bin Laden.
+The United States has recently spent over 18 years in a war in the small, poverty-stricken and thinly populated nation of Afghanistan.
+They were never able to successfully subdue even this single, weak nation.
 If the mighty military power of the United States is not capable of controlling a single, small nation, then how on earth are they going to control the entire world and force the entire world to pass a Catholic Sunday law?

 India, like China, has a population of over a billion people, and like China, the vast majority are non-Christian.
 Like China, India has nuclear weapons.
 How likely is it that Hindu India is going to obey the United States' command to kill Sabbath-keeping Christians?